AndrewIngram/django-extra-views/README.rst

 In development
 --------------

-- FormPreviewMixin - A reimplentation of Django's FormPreview as a mixin for generic views.
-The aim is for it to be compatible with CreateView and UpdateView at the very least.
 - Support for inline_formsets, either as part of ModelFormsetView or as a subclass.
 - Support for Formsets and ModelFormsets in MultiFormView.